isomerpages/nlb-biblioasia/index.md

   - infopic:
       title: "Tok Sumang: A Translation"
       subtitle: People
-      description: "A story about Wak Sumang, a man of great wisdom and many talents, and the founder of Kampong Punggol. "
+      description: A story about Wak Sumang, a man of great wisdom and many talents, and the founder of Kampong Punggol.
       button: Wak Sumang’s legacy
       url: /vol-19/issue-2/jul-sep-2023/tok-sumang-english/
       alt: Image alt text